Nordic ACC Championship 2009

 Subject: Protest race <#>, Fleet <A-F>, <your boat name> and <opponent boat name> (change the fields between < and >)

 Body: Describe exactly at what time in the replay the situation occurs, and if any pens were assigned by the VSK umpire

-Attachments: Include the screenshot showing the protest hail and include the replay
+Attachments: Include the screenshot showing the protest hail (unless the hail is a cancel request) and include the replay

 (The race/protest committee will forward a copy of the protest to the protested boat)